Society for Science: History

+20th century

 Society for Science was founded in 1921 by journalist Edward W. Scripps and zoologist William Emerson Ritter, under the name "Science Service", with the goal of informing the public of the latest scientific discoveries and achievements.
 The Science Service emerged from a reorganization of a group that Scripps and Ritter had originally founded in 1919 as the American Society for the Dissemination of Science.
+Mr. Scripps a very successful journalist and Dr. Ritter formed a close working relationship, and both shared the belief the science the "most transformative agent" in society being one of the best fields for a stable society.

+Dr. Ritter and Mr. Scripps believed that to make sure democracy would last and be safe from itself that there needed to be a well informed and intellectual population.
+Believing that science was could be applied to everyday life would be the way for protecting and keeping democracy safe.
+They believed that press would be the best way to educate the public and that every newspaper would have its own science writer.
+Science and journalism did not mesh well at first because scientists did not take the time to make sure journalist understood the science well enough to present the information, and journalists did not always make strides in understanding.
+The goal was to establish trust and make science in the news industry reliable and attenable to the public.
+Their goal was to educate about science in a positive and productive way, and felt that scientist were not doing a great job at helping the public understand their work.
+Researcher in the 20th century were cautious when it came to journalist, and Service Science would be the aid to help bridge the gap between the two groups.

 Scripps and Ritter accomplished their goal by distributing the latest science research to the public through a news service for reporters.
 In 1922, due to interest from non-journalists, Science Service started distributing Science News-Letter, which became a magazine in 1926.
 It quickly became a prime source of science news for libraries, schools, and individuals.
 In 1942, Science Service launched the first of its prestigious education competitions, the Westinghouse Science Talent Search.